Careers360 Logo

 The volume of water (left) =Volume of a cylinder - Volume of solid

-And the volume of solid is :
+And the volume of the solid is :

-Thus the volume of water left :
+Thus, the volume of water left :

 Answer: